strifinopoulos/strifinopoulos.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
-  - 'I am a theoretical physicist who focuses on phenomena outside the scope of the Standard Model of particle physics and the ΛCDM model of Big Bang cosmology.
+  - 'I am a theoretical physicist who focuses on phenomena outside the scope of the Standard Model of particle physics and the &Lambda CDM model of Big Bang cosmology.
 My approach integrates a wide spectrum of methods, ranging from traditional model building in Quantum Field Theory to Quantum Information Theory and intepretable Artificial Intelligence.'

 # Interests to show in About widget
 interests: